LGFCU Excellence in Innovation Awards

 Details about the Award Program

 The Excellence in Innovation Awards provides a total of $10,000 in prizes to county employees who develop successful programs that help counties improve services to citizens.
 Cash awards of $1,000 each are given to ten winning programs each year.
 Successful programs demonstrate innovative solutions and cost/resource savings for counties.
 Examples include services related to general government, health and human services, public information/participation and intergovernmental collaboration.
-The winning programs will be recognized and honored at an awards reception during the NCACC Annual Conference.
+The winning programs are recognized and honored each year during the NCACC Annual Conference.